 Lastly, activating the quads and straightening the knees makes it easier to start the gluteus maximus, which is essential for people with lower back pain or SI joint pain.

 Yes, you can.

-A lot of times when the pain is in the anterior deltoid, try focusing on scapular stabilization exercises.
+Often, when the pain is in the anterior deltoid, try focusing on scapular stabilization exercises.
 This will work on an often ignored muscle group in the shoulder and decrease the stress on the anterior part of the shoulder, plus make sure that the shoulder is in good alignment with all shoulder exercises.
 Take a look at the answer to the plank question above.

-Thank you for all of your questions, this was great.
+Thank you for all of your questions; this was great.

 Please do send me your questions.